fisheryv/lobe-chat/docs/Plugins/Plugin-Development.md

 #### Gateway

-Since the default plugin gateway in LobeChat is a cloud service (\</api/plugins>), which sends requests to the API addresses specified in the manifest to solve the cross-origin issue.
+Since the default plugin gateway in PlanChat is a cloud service (\</api/plugins>), which sends requests to the API addresses specified in the manifest to solve the cross-origin issue.

 For custom plugins, the requests need to be sent to the local service.
-Therefore, by specifying the gateway in the manifest (<http://localhost:3400/api/gateway>), LobeChat will directly request this address.
+Therefore, by specifying the gateway in the manifest (<http://localhost:3400/api/gateway>), PlanChat will directly request this address.
 Then you only need to create a gateway implementation at this address.

 ```ts
 import { createLobeChatPluginGateway } from '@lobehub/chat-plugins-gateway';